hydoai/velovision/README.md

 ## Running on a bike

-velovision comes pre-installed on [HYDO Devkit-One](https://hydo.ai), so there's nothing to do besides attaching it to your bike and turning it on.
+velovision comes pre-installed on [HYDO Devkit-One](https://hydo.ai)!

+Just attach it, connect it, turn it on and you're ready to go.

 ## Running on a PC